T29H/T29H/README.md

 #### About

-A System Engineer at Axaipay, I enhance the design in both backend and frontend.
-I collaborate with Operations to understand business needs and translate them into solutions for R&D department.
+A System Engineer at Axaipay.
+I enhance the design in both backend and frontend.
+I collaborate with Operations and Business department to understand business needs and translate them into solutions for R&D department.
 I also monitor cloud infrastructure such as Huawei Cloud.
 I have strong technical skills in system analysis, testing, and maintenance of web-based applications, using various tools and frameworks.
 I hold a Bachelor's degree in Software Engineer.